JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-compiler.md

 org.jetbrains.compose.resources.MissingResourceException: Missing resource with path: ...
 ```

-To resolve this, delete all of the `build` directories in your project, in the root of your project and in each of the modules.
+To resolve this, delete all of the `build` directories: at the root of your project and in each of the modules.

 ### Test with the stable Compose Multiplatform